Biography

 7.

 8. Try to parallel the sounds of several cities.
 The rhythms of each are intertwined.
-Sometimes they resonate, sometimes they are dissonant.
+Sometimes they resonate, and sometimes they are dissonant.
 The noise becomes a sound, accidental music.
 And then back to noise again.
 The city is always looking for the moment to become music.

 Kenta Tanaka